Have you ever considered wearing mushroom fabric? Now, before you start thinking we're out of our mushy minds, hear us out...

 Mushroom Fabric Is Anti-Microbial

 Just when you thought mycelium fabric couldn’t get any better, did you know that it’s naturally antimicrobial?
-This means that it contains an agent that stops the growth of bacteria and mold.
+This means that it contains an agent that stops the growth of bacteria and mould.
 In other words, your clothes stay clean and fresh for longer.
 Less laundry?
 Sign us up!

 Mushroom Fabric Is Good for the Planet